kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 Another thing to watch for in the coming years is Amazon's **push into a physical retail business through its own stores**, especially Whole Food, that they acquired in 2017 or Amazon Fresh.
 But **the main potential might come from renting out Amazon in-store cashier-less technology to other physical retailers.**

 For some time, Amazon was testing its cashier-less technology in its Amazon Go stores.
-It recently launched Amazon Fresh stores, where you can use Amazon Dash Cart that Amazon developed.
+It recently launched Amazon Fresh stores, where you can use Amazon [Dash Cart](https://www.youtube.com/watch?v=rQO9u6-KOJk){:target=" _blank"} that Amazon developed.
 Amazon already officially offers this service to other businesses as a service at justwalkout.com.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/rQO9u6-KOJk" loading="lazy" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-&nbsp;

 Amazon is well-positioned to provide excellent customer experience by merging online and offline word together.
 All of those things above and a combination of online retail, offline retail, and in-content advertising will allow Amazon to have even bigger insight into customer behavior through data it can collect.